White Backgrounds Be Gone: How Brands Add Colour and Creativity to Product Photography

 Shooting on-location is considerably more expensive and slower than studio photography.
 Even a brand like Free People, selling dresses at a $700 price point, doesn’t use on-location images everywhere.

 As you can see on the left, the alternate shots of a dress on the product page are more traditional studio images.

 How much might it cost you to shoot a lookbook?

 Well, to start with, probably several thousand dollars a day for just a photographer and model.
 If it’s a destination shoot, you’ll need to pay for airfare, accommodations, on-site travel and food for your entire crew.
 Costs can get pretty steep in a hurry.

 The best advice I can give here is to tell you to find the right photographer.
 Don’t get too cheap out there, or the rest of your time and money will be wasted.
-If you have to cut corners to save your budget, do it somewhere else –– like shooting locally instead of traveling.
+If you have to cut corners to save your budget, do it somewhere else –– like shooting locally instead of travelling.

 You’ll be able to use your lookbook images a variety of places.
-Throughout your website, in emails, on Instagram and other social networks, in a brick-and-mortar store if you have one, in catalogs –– everywhere, really.
+Throughout your website, in emails, on Instagram and other social networks, in a brick-and-mortar store if you have one, in catalogues –– everywhere, really.

 A lookbook will cost you, but it’s worth it.

 4. Instagram – Trend Director

 Trend Director uses their Instagram feed like a category page on their homepage.
 All those square images?
 Those are Instagram posts.